Feel like yourself again

 • It’s getting more affordable.
 Although FUE procedures are generally more expensive than older FUT hair transplant approaches, they’re becoming more affordable and widely accessible as the technology grows in popularity.

-In general, NeoGraft is the best procedure for harvesting and implanting hairs for men affected by hair loss.
-But this new hair transplant technology still has a few potential downsides.
+In general, NeoGraft is one of the best procedures for harvesting and implanting hair for men with hair loss.
+However, this new hair transplant technology still has a few potential downsides.

 • The procedure itself can be relatively long.
-Another minor downside of NeoGraft is that it’s a more intricate procedure than a conventional FUT hair transplant.
-So it takes longer.
-You don’t have to be asleep during FUE, so it could feel like you’re in there for a while.
+Another minor downside of NeoGraft is that it’s a more intricate procedure than a conventional FUT hair transplant, so it takes longer.

-Yes, NeoGraft works.
+Yes, NeoGraft can improve hair coverage.
 When performed by an experienced hair transplant surgeon, FUE techniques like NeoGraft can help restore your hairline or add density to your entire head of hair.

 With that said, it’s important to have realistic expectations about what’s possible.